Angling Memories

 Understand how biologically valuable your trophy catches are and how they contribute to future generations of the species.

-He stopped at the tackle shop on his way to the river to delve into the world of hunting big fish. $500 dollars later(give or take), he was well suited to start a career in chasing the fish of 10,000 casts.
+He stopped at the tackle shop on his way to the river to delve into the world of hunting big fish. $500 later (give or take), he was well-suited to start a career in chasing the fish of 10,000 casts.
 Armed with a stout rod, mega reel, braided line, leaders and lures big enough to cause wonderment as to what would eat something so large, he was set.

 In days gone by, that leviathan musky would have been “bonked” and taken to a taxidermist to be “stuffed” or skin-mounted, effectively removing that individual from the breeding system and halting generations of genetic superiority.
 That fish would end up on an office or den wall, slowly deteriorating over years of admiration, eventually destined to a local landfill or the basement of an eclectic hoarder.
 However, today, it doesn’t have to be that way.
-There is a wider conservation understanding of how biologically valuable these long-lived animals are, and how they contribute to future generations of the species.
+There is a wider conservation understanding of how biologically valuable these long-lived animals are and how they contribute to future generations of the species.

 Taxidermy has come a long way!
 So much so that today, a fish doesn’t have to be harvested to have a mount created for your office wall, or your creepy basement.
 Many of today’s taxidermists create art in preserving your big fish memory.
 Art that doesn’t deteriorate, degrade, or take a superior fish out of the environment.
 These new mounts are created from pre-cast moulds and are often identical to that giant fish you’ve released.
-Do some research as to what taxidermist will best fit your needs, see examples of their work, and speak to past clients about their experiences.
+Do some research as to which taxidermist will best fit your needs, see examples of their work, and speak to past clients about their experiences.
 After that, there are a couple of things you must keep in mind when looking to have a mount created.

 smallmouth-bass

 Most importantly, when fishing for a trophy, make sure you have the tools to best look after the fish.
 That must include a net worthy of holding the species you are targeting.
-For big fish, an aquarium-style net, or a net large enough to support the fish in water without injury is key.
+For big fish, an aquarium-style net, or a net large enough to support the fish in water without injury, is key.
 It doesn’t do anyone any good to injure a fish which you’re looking to have mounted.
 Kind of defeats the purpose!

 Take accurate measurements.
 Bring with you a soft ruler, like a haberdashery measuring tape, and when measuring the fish, remember the “tip to tip” rule.
 Take your measurement from the tip of the nose, down the lateral line to the tip of the tail.
-Don’t take fork-length measurements as that doesn’t represent the true size of the fish.
+Don’t take fork-length measurements, as that doesn’t represent the true size of the fish.
 Next, find the fattest part of the fish and take a girth measurement or tape around the circumference of the fish.
 Make sure you minimize air exposure when doing these measurements and consider keeping the fish in the net while measuring.
 Accurate measurements are vital to match the casting mould to the exact size of your fish.
-Taxidermists literally have a warehouse full of pre-cast moulds for any fish you want to mount—size and species.
+Taxidermists literally have a warehouse full of pre-cast moulds for any fish you want to mount, size and species.

 brook-trout